JieSun1990/JERFOUCRU/README.md

 3. **_Generate_** folder: containing the results after running the scipts (if they produce and save something)

 #### SUPPORTED LIBRARY
-Need to install the following libraries: sp, raster, rgdal, tidyverse, ggplot2, dplyr, tidyr, Rcpp (this is optional), rgeos, grid, gridExtra, rprodlim
+Need to install the following libraries: sp, raster, rgdal, tidyverse, ggplot2, dplyr, tidyr, Rcpp (this is optional), rgeos, grid, gridExtra, rprodlim, corrplot, randomForestSRC

 ## PART 1.
 TRAINING RANDOM FOREST

-### Work Flow
+### Work Flow (Still missing how to convert FOI shapefile to raster map)
 0. Download TIF file from the internet
-1. Crop the downloaded file (within the boundary of a shapefile, e.g Endemic shapefile)_
+1. Crop the downloaded file (within the boundary of a shapefile, e.g Endemic shapefile)
 2. Calibrate the cropped file
 <br/>2.1: Reproject to the specific CRS and convert to corresponding resolution in the new CRS
 <br/>2.2: Aggregate to the specific resolution (e.g from 1x1km aggregate to 5x5km)
 <br/>2.3: Resample to ensure all files share same coordinates (need to decide which file is the reference map)
 3. Gather all calibrated maps to create dataframe including features and outcome (FOI) columns
+4. Run randomForestSRC to impute the missing values in the dataframe
-4. Perform Overlay Adjustment to find out the exactly mean FOI values of the non-overlay regions
+5. Perform Overlay Adjustment to find out the exactly mean FOI values of the non-overlay regions
-5. Perform EM to disaggregate data
+6. Perform EM to disaggregate data
-6. Create Train-Validate-Test subset by building a 400x400km grids (or other resolutions)
+7. Create Train-Validate-Test subset by building a 400x400km grids (or other resolutions)
-7. Train the model and save the result
+8. Train the model and save the result
-8. Plot the variable importance
+9. Plot the variable importance

 ### Core Functions
 #### Step 1: Crop boundary of downloaded TIF files
+Data downloaded from the internet usually is entire map.
+We need to crop it within the endemic area.
 - **Crop_Boundary_Single_File**: Simple script for cropping a single TIF file.
 It is suitable when you want to try the cropping process to a random TIF file.
 - **Crop_Boundary_All_Files**: Perform cropping process to entire covariate files (bioclimate, demography, pigs, ...).
 Note that before using this script, you need to have the well-organized folders containing these covariate files.